Is Sedation Dentistry Right For You?

 - Regularly make, and cancel, dentist appointments

 - Experience sweaty palms or find yourself gripping the armrests of the dentist chair

 If any of these sound familiar, then sleep dentistry may be right for you.
-Call our dentistry office today at 952-935-5599 and schedule your free initial examination and x-ray consultation.
+Call Shamblott Family Dentistry today at: 952-935-5599 and schedule your free initial examination and x-ray consultation.